 Steven Thomas is head of the Art practice at Irell & Manella LLP and has been an adjunct professor at the UCLA School of Law, where he taught a course in Art and Cultural Property Law for many years, starting in 2001.
 He has advised on the many varied aspects of the purchase, auction, sale and collection of fine art, as well as cultural property, fine collector cars, memorabilia and collectables (including items as varied as Shakespeare’s first folios to spacesuits to an historic large scale Tiffany Stained Glass Window).
-The foregoing include national and international transactions among private collectors, dealers, museums, galleries and auction houses, among others, ranging in value from thousands of dollars to single purchases and sales in the tens of millions of dollars (including several individual transactions exceeding $100 million and some exceeding $200 million).
+The foregoing include national and international transactions among private collectors, dealers, museums, galleries and auction houses, among others, ranging in value from thousands of dollars to single purchases and sales in the tens of millions of dollars (including multiple individual transactions exceeding $100 million and several exceeding $200 million).
 His practice in these areas includes addressing the key elements of such transactions, including title, authenticity, condition, value and provenance, as well as due diligence and pitfalls and protections for buyers and sellers.

 Steven’s practice also includes planning for, and consideration of, foreign, federal and state tax consequences related to art transactions as well as movement of art among jurisdictions (including sales, use, income and personal property taxes); customs export and import concerns and related tax matters; art insurance (including art insurance review and negotiation of policy terms, provisions and endorsements); intellectual property and moral rights; resale royalties; and cultural heritage, treaty and patrimony matters, among others.
 In addition, he negotiates and drafts purchase and sale agreements, bills of sale, escrow agreements, consignment agreements, irrevocable bid agreements, appraisal agreements, art advisor and consulting agreements and other key art market agreements.